 Use this dialog box to add component references needed by your Xbox 360 project.
 Because the Xbox 360 platform does not have the same feature set as the Windows platform, the COM tab is hidden and the .NET tab contains only Xbox 360–specific assemblies.
 These assemblies include:

 These assemblies, with the exception of system.xml, are automatically added to an Xbox 360 project.

 You can open the Add References dialog box by right-clicking the References item in Solution Explorer and then clicking Add Reference.

 |The Projects tab lists all projects in the solution, regardless of platform.
 The assemblies in the Browse and Recent tabs may also include references to assemblies that are not for the Xbox 360 platform.
 Referencing assemblies that target platforms other than Xbox 360 is not supported for Xbox 360 projects.|

-You can open the Add New Item dialog box by right-cicking the solution in Solution Explorer or from the Project menu.
-Use this dialog box to add new Xbox 360 supported items.
+You can open the Add New Item or Add Existing Item dialog boxes from the Solution Explorer shortcut menu or from the Project menu.
+Use this dialog box to add new or existing Xbox 360 supported items.
 This list contains the following items.

 - C# Class

 - C# Code File

 - Assembly Information File